loics2/node-mplayer/README.md

 ##Usage

-First, install the module with
+First, install the module with (assuming you already installed MPlayer)

 	npm install node-mplayer